-REFERENCE for a preliminary ruling under Article 267 TFEU from the Corte suprema di cassazione (Italy), made by decision of 3 March 2011, received at the Court on 9 June 2011, in the proceedings
+REQUEST for a preliminary ruling under Article 267 TFEU from the Landgericht München I (Regional Court, Munich I, Germany), made by decision of 29 November 2017, received at the Court on 8 December 2017, in the proceedings

 THE COURT (Fifth Chamber),

-composed of M. Safjan, President of the Chamber, M. Ilešič and M. Berger (Rapporteur), Judges,
+composed of E. Regan, President of the Chamber, C. Lycourgos (Rapporteur), E. Juhász, M. Ilešič and I. Jarukaitis, Judges,

 after considering the observations submitted on behalf of: